How to achieve successful job interview?

 1. Your fate is in your hands.

 During an interview process, you should be conscious of your hands’ movements.
 Why?
 Because your hands can divulge your secret.
 Your hands’ movements can signal the interviewer about your true feelings.
-This does not mean that you should not make any motion.
+This does not mean that you should not make any moves.
 As a caveat, try to minimize your hands’ movement.
 In addition, don’t ever cross your arms.
 It signals your unwillingness to listen to others and accept new ideas.

 Most importantly give your interviewer a warm handshake before or after the interview.
 Studies show that a warm hand signals confidence.